rosen-bridge/utils/.changeset/short-ears-scream.md

 Change TokenMap structure

 - remove tokens from constructor and add separate functions to set configs (one from token map config boxes and one from config json directly)
-- IdKey for all chains is now `tokenId`
+- change IdKey to `tokenId` for all chains
+- remove getIdKey function
-- metadata fields are flatten into token interface
+- flat the metadata fields into token interface